Desmond Mason: Sacramento Kings (2009)

 On September 17, 2009, Mason signed a contract with the Sacramento Kings at league minimum.
 After playing in just five games (starting four), he was waived by the Kings.
-Mason's final NBA Game was played on November 4, 2009 in a 105 - 113 loss to the Atlanta Hawks.
-In that game, Mason played 3 and a half minutes and recorded no stats other than 1 foul.
+Mason's final NBA game was played on November 4, 2009, in a 105–113 loss to the Atlanta Hawks.
+In that game, Mason played three-and-a-half minutes and recorded no stats other than a foul.

 Media appearances

 In February 2007, Mason recorded a hip-hop video called We Dem Hornets in which he gave an inspirational roll-call of the entire 2006–07 Hornets team.
 He said: "Brandon (Bass) and I write a lot on the bus...
 I wrote a song about the team and let them listen to it.
 I rapped it to them on the bus and on the plane and a lot of the guys really liked it.
 I tweaked it, cleaned it up, and went over to (videographer intern and son of head coach Byron Scott) Thomas Scott's house and we put it down and then they wanted to put a video to it.
 It was just for fun."
 Commenting on the fact that the Hornets started to win after the video was shown, Mason commented: "I think it went over well.
 They showed it in the locker room and everybody liked it, all of the players liked it.
 It was done well and (the highlights) fit together really well."

-In July 2018, Mason also appeared as a guest on a chartered yacht on Season 3 of the show Below Deck Mediterranean, initially in an episode entitled "Panic at the Deck-O" on the Bravo network in the United States.
+In July 2018, Mason also appeared as a guest on a chartered yacht on season 3 of the show Below Deck Mediterranean, initially in an episode entitled "Panic at the Deck-O" on the Bravo network in the United States.